 We intend to utilize the personnel, infrastructure, relationships and experience of GSC Group and our investment adviser to enhance the growth of our business.
 We currently have no employees and each of our executive officers is also an officer of GSC Group.
 As part of the Contribution, following completion of this offering GSC Group will own shares of our common stock, which it will have received in exchange for its contribution to us of all of its interests in CDO Fund III.
 See "Contribution."
+Upon completion of this offering, GSC Group will no longer have any continuing economic interest of affiliation with CDO Fund III.

 We have entered into an investment advisory and management agreement with our investment adviser.
 The initial term of the investment advisory and management agreement will be for two years, with automatic, one-year renewals, subject to approval by our board of directors, a majority of whom are not "interested" directors as defined in the 1940 Act, and/or our stockholders.
-Pursuant to the investment advisory and management, our investment adviser implements our business strategy on a day-to-day basis and performs certain services for us, under the direction of our board of directors.
+Pursuant to the investment advisory and management agreement, our investment adviser implements our business strategy on a day-to-day basis and performs certain services for us, under the direction of our board of directors.
 Our investment adviser is responsible for, among other duties, performing all of our day-to-day functions, determining investment criteria, sourcing, analyzing and executing investments, asset sales, financings and performing asset management duties.

 Pursuant to our investment advisory and management agreement, our investment adviser has formed an investment committee to advise and consult with our investment adviser's senior management team with respect to our investment policies, investment portfolio holdings, financing and leveraging strategies and investment guidelines.
-We believe that the cumulative experience of our investment committee members across a variety of fixed income asset classes will benefit us.
-Our investment committee will consist of members of GSC Group's senior investment staff, including Thomas V. Inglesby, our Chief Executive Officer, Richard M. Hayden, our Chiefman, Robert F. Cummings, Jr., Thomas J. Libassi and Daniel I. Castro, Jr. All of the members of this committee are senior officers in various divisions of GSC Group.
+We believe that the cumulative experience of the investment committee members across a variety of fixed income asset classes will benefit us.
+The investment committee will consist of members of GSC Group's senior investment staff, including Thomas V. Inglesby, our Chief Executive Officer, Richard M. Hayden, our Chairman, Robert F. Cummings, Jr., Thomas J. Libassi and Daniel I. Castro, Jr. All of the members of this committee are senior officers in various divisions of GSC Group.
 Mr. Inglesby is Senior Managing Director of GSC Group.
 Mr. Hayden is Vice Chairman of GSC Group, head of the corporate credit group and a member of the GSC Group management committee.
 Mr. Cummings is Senior Managing Director of GSC Group, Chairman of the risk and conflicts committee, Chairman of the valuation committee and a member of the GSC Group management committee.
-Mr. Libassi is Senior Managing Director of GSC Group's control distressed debt business unit.
-Mr. Castro is Managing Director of GSC Group and Chief Investment Officer of GSC Capital Corp.
-Our investment committee will approve all investments in excess of \$5 million made by the Company by unanimous consent.
-Along with the corporate credit group's investment staff, our investment committee will actively monitor investments in the Portfolio.
+Mr. Libassi is Senior Managing Director of GSC Group's equity and distressed debt business unit.
+Mr. Castro is Managing Director of GSC Group's real estate group and Chief Investment Officer of GSC Capital Corp.
+The investment committee will approve all investments in excess of \$5 million made by the Company by unanimous consent.
+Along with the corporate credit group's investment staff, the investment committee will actively monitor investments in our portfolio.
 Sale recommendations made by the corporate credit group's investment staff must be approved by three out of five investment committee members.